mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 209 - Side Effects/readme.md

 # Context 💬

-Referential transparency always produces the same output for a given input and does not have any side effects, such as modifying global variables or performing I/O operations.
+Referential transparency always produces the same output for a given input and doesn't have any side effects, such as modifying global variables or performing I/O operations.

 A function or expression is referentially transparent if it can be replaced with its evaluated result without changing the behavior of the program.